Composition for Pufferfish Privacy: Experiments

 \subsubsection{Query of Interest}

-In both settings, we assume the data analyst is interested in \emph{noisy Top-$K$} queries.
+As a demonstration, we study \emph{noisy Top-$K$} queries.
 In particular, for the Foursquare check-in dataset, the query we evaluate is: \emph{``Within each country, what are the Top-3 most frequently visited locations?''}.
 For the Capture24 dataset. the query we evaluate is: \emph{``Within each age group, what are the Top-3 most frequent activities?''}.
 These are deliberately chosen to evaluate the types of queries that prior work~\cite{song2017pufferfish} did not consider.
 For the queries that prior works studied (e.g., querying the average value~\cite{song2017pufferfish}), mechanisms from prior works can be used.